villano-lab/nrCascadeSim/docs/source/06_Geant4_Comparison.rst

 Geant4
 ------

-`Geant4  <https://geant4.web.cern.ch/>`_ is a widely popular toolkit for particle physics.
+`Geant4  <https://geant4.web.cern.ch/>`_ is a widely popular open-source toolkit for particle physics.
 Unlike nrCascadeSim, Geant4 is a large toolkit with a broad range of applications and less focus on any one particular application.